 Who We Are and Why We Are Here

 The KU Center for Latin American and Caribbean Studies (CLACS) and Kansas African Studies Center (KASC) have been funded by the U.S. Department of Education both to be a designated Title VI National Resource Center (NRC) in Latin American and Caribbean Studies and to provide Foreign Language and Area Studies (FLAS) fellowships for students over the next four years.
-Our proposed initiatives for 2018-2022 focus on the theme of “connecting communities” in KU and the Heartland to Latin American, Caribbean, and African communities and institutions, in part by leveraging our existing partnerships locally and abroad.
+Our proposed initiatives for 2022-2026 focus on the theme of “strengthening communities” in KU and the Heartland to Latin American, Caribbean, and African communities and institutions, in part by leveraging our existing partnerships locally and abroad.
 Title VI National Resource Center funding creates some amazing opportunities for curriculum development, programming, community outreach, and language learning in the region.

 What Does This Mean?